harshithpabbati/esprettier/README.md

 ## One Lint

+Are you lazy to add eslint & prettier in your every project ?

 Tada 🎉!
-An easy way to add ESLint & Prettier into your project.
+Here is an easy way to add ESLint & Prettier into your project.

 ### How to use